jorgesarabia/challenge_camera/README.md

 ### Technical debts
-This was a 'weekend project' so there are some features that I was unable to add and it has some technical debts.
-I name some of them below
+This was a "weekend project" so there are some features I haven't been able to add and I consider them technical debt.
+Below I name some of them.

  ...  | Name | Detail
 ------ | ------ | ------